abrookins/TextSwitcher/README.md

 allows the user to filter a list of open windows by partial text-matching against the window title or application name.

-* Pressing Command and the number key displayed next to the name of the window in the list brings that window to the foreground.
+* Pressing Command and the number key displayed next to an item in the list brings that window to the foreground.

-* Pressing Enter brings the top-most item in the list to the foreground.
+* Pressing Enter brings the top-most window in the list to the foreground.

 * Pressing Escape clears the current search or hides the app if there is no current search.